Saks ups total of improper markdowns

-Saks Incorporated management recently finished its internal investigation of improper vendor markdown allowances first discovered by independent auditors and found that the amounts collected were larger and spanned a longer period of time than first thought.
+BIRMINGHAM, Ala. – Saks Incorporated has finished its internal investigation of improper vendor markdown allowances first discovered by independent auditors and found that the amounts collected were larger and spanned a longer period of time than first thought.

 “These amounts are attributable to over-collections that resulted from falsification, by merchants in the one SFAE division, of information delivered to vendors,” the company stated.

-The company has advising the affected vendors that it intends to reimburse them for the charges, with interest of 7.25 percent per year totaling approximately $14 million.
+The company is advising the affected vendors that it intends to reimburse them for the charges, with interest of 7.25 percent per year totaling approximately $14 million.